ShubhamPal4363/Food-Receipe/README.md

 6. **License**: Specifies that the project is licensed under the MIT License.
 7. **Closing**: Adds a fun closing line with an emoji to keep it friendly.

 This should give users a good understanding of the app's purpose, features, and how to get started.
-Let me know if you need any additional changes!